How many people do you know-right now-who are on a diet?

 While this may appear “unconventional”, our hormones have an intricate link to obesity and focusing solely on calories misses the boat, so to speak.

-Despite the universal message that calories in vs. calories out is all that matters, there are various metabolic factors in play that determine successful weight loss*.
+Despite the universal message that calories in vs. calories out is all that matters, there are various metabolic factors in play that determine successful and quick weight loss*.

 As noted earlier, a recent study appears to suggest that our brain cells can influence the amount of fat we burn.